“9. Relief Society,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Under the bishop’s guidance, counsel with adult members of the ward.
 Only the bishop counsels ward members about matters of worthiness, abuse, and approval to use fast-offering funds.
 See Counseling Resources.

-Coordinate the Relief Society’s efforts to strengthen young adult sisters in the ward, both single and married (see 184.108.40.206).
+Coordinate the Relief Society’s efforts to strengthen young adult sisters in the ward, both single and married.
+One counselor may be assigned to serve with young single adults (see 184.108.40.206).

 Meet with each member of Relief Society individually at least once a year.
 Discuss the well-being of the sister and her family.